Alisan Porter: Personal life

 Porter has openly discussed her battles with alcoholism and drug addiction.
 She says she has been sober since October 28, 2007.

-Since December 2008, Porter is a contributing columnist for movmnt magazine.
+In December 2008, Porter became a contributing columnist for movmnt magazine.
 Porter created a closed Facebook page for mothers called Lil' Mamas and then, in 2012, a related blog website of the same name that she runs with her business partner, Celia Behar.

 On March 10, 2012, Porter married Brian Autenrieth, a fruit exporter and former child soap opera actor, in California.
 The couple have two children: son Mason Blaise (b.
 July 17, 2012) and daughter Aria Sage Autenrieth (b.
 May 8, 2014).
 On December 18, 2017, Porter announced on Twitter that the couple had separated in March.
 She said, "In a sad and honest note Brian and I ended our relationship in March.
 We remain close friends and are committed to always doing our best for our amazing kids."